CadenFinley/CadenFinley.com/README.md

 ## Overview

 This website is my personal portfolio that includes sections about me, my education, my projects, and ways to connect with me.
-It is built using HTML, CSS, PHP, and JavaScript.
+It is built using HTML, CSS, and JavaScript.

 ## Features